lucasemn1/lucasemn1/README.md

 </p>

 <p align="center">
 My name is Lucas and an adventurer in the world of technology.
-I love programming and I'm fascinated by innovative ideas.
+I love programming and I'm fascinated by innovative ideas 🚀❤️.
 </p>

 <p align="center">